 Notification and Autoresponder Emails are core features of Jotform.
 This allows you to receive and send emails from your form.
 The Sender’s Email, which points from Jotform’s default email address, is one of the branding factors that most businesses/organizations consider.
 Removing Jotform branding from these emails and having the emails sent from their business email address is sometimes necessary.
 To do so, setting up SMTP is the solution.

-Setting up your own SMTP account on a form is very easy.
+Setting up your Simple Mail Transfer Protocol (SMTP) account on a form is easy.
 Here are the steps:

 Please don’t forget to save the email settings, and that’s it!
 Your emails will be sent using your own SMTP server from now on.

 Here is the good news – you will only do this setup once.
 You can choose to use the same email address on the next form without re-entering the information.

 Some email service providers implement limits to the number of SMTP requests that can be made per day.
 For example, Google and GoDaddy each have a set of 500 SMTP requests.
 Going beyond that will block the request, and as a result, will prevent sending your email alerts here.
 Please check with your service provider if they have limits.